 • Not have family or friends visit during the six-week program.
 Time for visits can be arranged BEFORE or AFTER the program.
 Please inform CIPUSA if you are expecting visitors.

-Two Greek social workers have been selected for participation in the upcoming Building Bridges Program of September 20-November 1, 2019 in Phoenix, Arizona.
+Two Greek social workers participated in the Building Bridges Program of September 20-November 1, 2019 in Phoenix, Arizona.

 New opportunities will be announced on the Fulbright website when available.